 Apply for a Job

-To apply, you must complete an application at Hillsborough County Civil Service.
-To view current positions available, go to the Hillsborough County Civil Service Website.
+To apply, you must complete an application at directly with Hillsborough County.
+To view current positions available, go to the Hillsborough County Government Jobs Website.

 Interns are hosted in many different fields.
 Availability is limited and not all opportunities are available each semester.
 Our internship opportunities are unpaid positions unless otherwise stated.
 Applications may also be submitted for volunteer consideration for students not seeking credit.

-Internship recruitment for the Spring 2018 is closed.
-Applications will be accepted 6 weeks prior to the next scheduled semester.
+Applications are accepted 6 weeks prior to each scheduled semester.

 Interns will observe Commission meetings, staff meetings, help manage air quality data, attend field investigations and participate in outreach opportunities.